Agata Tarczyńska

-Agata Tarczyńska is a Polish footballer who plays as a midfielder or striker for Frauen Bundesliga club Werder Bremen.
+Agata Tarczyńska (born 27 June 1988) is a Polish former professional footballer who played as a midfielder or striker.

-Career
+Club career

-Tarczyńska's first team was AZS Wroclaw, and she first played the UEFA Women's Cup with it at the age of 15.
+Tarczyńska's first team was AZS Wrocław, and she first played the UEFA Women's Cup with it at the age of 15.

 In 2005 Tarczyńska signed for 1.
-FC Saarbrücken, in the 2.
+FC Saarbrücken in the 2.
 Bundesliga.
 The next season she returned to Poland, playing two seasons for Medyk Konin, three for AZS Wroclaw and one for Unia Racibórz.

-In the 2012–13 winter transfer window she signed for SV Bardenbach in the 2.
+In the 2012–13 winter transfer window, she signed for SV Bardenbach in the 2.
 Bundesliga.
 She started the 2013–14 season in the same category with Blau-Weiß Hohen Neuendorf before moving to MSV Duisburg in the Bundesliga in the winter transfer window.

 Duisburg was almost relegated, and Tarczyńska returned to Poland.
-She played one season for Zaglebie Lubin before returning to Medyk Konin for the 2015–16 season.
+She played one season for Zagłębie Lubin before returning to Medyk Konin for the 2015–16 season.

+International career

-She is a member of the Poland national team.
+She was a member of the Poland national team.